In the state of Missouri, a dog owner is responsible for injuries resulting from a bite providing the victim:

 - Mastiff/Bullmastiff - 14 of 433 deaths (3.2%)

 Of course, not all dog bites are fatal - and the breeds that bite the most are not necessarily the same as those that are most dangerous.
 According to Canine Journal, the breeds that bite the most are:

 - German Shepherd

 - Australian Shepherd

 - Lhasa Apso

 - Cocker Spaniel

 However, any dog can bite or pose a threat.
 If you have been attacked by any breed and suffered injury as a result, our St. Louis dog bite attorneys can help.
 We are here to help you navigate the complexities of dog bite law and to assist you in securing the compensation your injury demands.

 To schedule a complimentary consultation at our St. Louis office, please call 314-333-333.
-In Fairview Heights or surrounding areas of Illinois, call 618-888-8888 to set up your free consultation and learn more about your rights.
+In Illinois or surrounding areas of Illinois, call 618-888-8888 to set up your free consultation and learn more about your rights.
 The dog bite attorneys at Brown & Brown serve Missouri and Southern Illinois.